-Blinks Explanation 5 Indicates the PIERCE COMPLETE signal was not received within 4 seconds after the transfer signal.
-6 Indicates the transfer of the arc to the workpiece was not sensed within 2 seconds of torch ignition.
+Number of Blinks Description 4 Indicate that the high frequency was unable to ignite the pilot arc within 1 second.
+Check gas flows and corresponding pressures.
+5 Indicate that the PIERCE COMPLETE signal was not received within 4 seconds after the transfer signal.
+6 Indicate that the transfer of the arc to the workpiece was not sensed within 2 seconds of torch ignition.
 Check ground clamp to workpiece.
 Initial torch height may be too high.
 This will reduce nozzle life.
-7 Indicates the arc was extinguished after current transferred to the workpiece, but before steady- state operation.
-The pierce delay may have been too long, and after arc transfer, too much metal was blown away before the X-Y machine moved leaving the arc no place to transfer to.
-8 Indicates the arc was lost during steady-state operation.
+7 Indicate that the arc was extinguished after current transferred to the workpiece, but before steady-state operation.
+The pierce delay may have been too long, and after arc transfer, too much metal was blown away before the X-Y machine moved, leaving the arc no place to transfer to.
+8 Indicate that the arc was lost during steady-state operation.
 Typically, this error is caused by running the torch off the edge of the plate or by having the cut piece fall out leaving the arc no metal to transfer to.
-9 Indicates that during steady-state operation the measured arc voltage exceeded the programmed maximum.
+9 Indicate that during steady-state operation the measured arc voltage exceeded the programmed maximum.
 The torch to work distance was too high during a cut, consequently the power supply terminated the arc.
 Check arc voltage setting and that the torch height control (THC) is working properly.
-10 Indicates the arc was lost during current ramp down, but before the programmed ramp down time has elapsed.
+10 Indicate that the arc was lost during current ramp down, but before the programmed ramp down time has elapsed.
 After the start signal was removed from the power supply, it began to ramp down, but did not complete it.
 The most probable cause is by cutting parts that fall out, leaving the arc no metal to transfer to while the power supply is trying to ramp down.
 This problem can be improved, if not eliminated, by changing the CNC program.
 Try different leadouts for different shape cuts.
-11 Indicates inlet plasma gas pressure was insufficient to maintain the pressure switch in the gas console.
 Note: 7,8,9, or 10 blinks in sequence indicate errors that can reduce consumable life, and cause cut quality to erode prematurely.
-12 Indicates that the software has an error.
+12 Indicate that the software has an error.
 If this error occurs, there is a fatal error in the microprocessor chip and it must be replaced.
-13 Indicates that the phase loss protection circuit has shutdown the system due to voltage phase loss or input voltage dropping below 80% of nominal.
+13 Indicate that the phase loss protection circuit has shutdown the system due to voltage phase loss or input voltage dropping below 80% of nominal.
 These errors will also cause the error counter of the timer/counter to increment.
 These errors will also cause an error count output signal to the CNC.